pantheon-systems/documentation/source/content/guides/frontend-performance/08-static.md

 reviewed: "2020-10-10"
 ---

-Static sites and static page generation, including AMP.
+This pages provides information on static sites and static page generation, including AMP.

 ## Decoupled and Headless sites
 Decoupled and headless site strategies offer more flexibility for development teams to build high-performance sites that let editors work where they prefer.